-The post-holder will be expected to engage in research in the area of Philosophy of Technology, to disseminate their research in academic publications (and other outlets, as appropriate), and to participate in postgraduate supervision.
-The post-holder will be expected to engage in initiatives to seek research funding, as appropriate.
+To engage in research and other creative and innovative activity as appropriate to the discipline.
+The post-holder is required to disseminate their research in academic publications, other outlets as appropriate, and to participate in postgraduate supervision.
+The post-holder is encouraged to engage in initiatives to seek research funding, as appropriate.
 The post-holder is also encouraged to promote and engage in the development of collaborative research.